pedroassis/Faces-Recognizer/README.md

 Running
 ---------

 When you finally be able to run the project you'll need to register somebody's faces.
 One shot is enough, but to be accurate I'll say at least 5 shots, from the front with little rotation in each one.
+The light must be controlled, that said you should take photos and recognize the faces in the same place.